-Packing light means more freedom when you travel.
+Smart Packing for mountaineering or Packing light means more freedom when you travel.
 With less to lug around, you can easily maneuver through crowded spots, speed through baggage claim, make last-minute plans without worrying what to do with your stuff and spend less time tracking gear.
 Going light makes even more sense now that many airlines charge fees for bags or luggage that exceeds certain size or weight restrictions.

 Getting a little low on your luggage while travelling can seem difficult at first, but like any new skill, you learn and get better the more you do it.
 This article gives you tips on how to pack light and smart.
 In this blog, we’ll be suggesting 6 tips for smart packing.

-6 Tips to Smart Packing
+6 Tips to Smart Packing for Mountaineering

 Following are some of the essential tips for mountain trip packing: